Skip to content

 You may wish to run tests relating to to specific backends, tests which are backend-independent, or any combinations of these.
 Splink allows for various combinations by making use of pytest's mark feature.

-If when you invoke pytest you pass no marks explicitly, there will be an implicit mark of default, as per the pyproject.toml pytest.ini configuration.
+If when you invoke pytest you pass no marks explicitly, there will be an implicit mark of default, as per the pyproject.toml pytest.ini configuration, and see also the decorator.py file.

 The available options are: